top of page

 After years of making pancakes professionally, these are the small details that make the biggest difference.

 Count your folds.
 I specify 12 to 14 turns for a reason.
 That is the sweet spot where everything is just incorporated without overdeveloping gluten.
-If you can still see dry flour pockets, give it one or two more turns.
-If it looks smooth and uniform, you have gone too far.

 Check your baking powder.
 Baking powder loses its potency after about three months.
 To test it, drop a teaspoon into hot water.
 If it fizzes aggressively, it is still good.
-If it just sits there, replace it.
-Flat pancakes are almost always an expired baking powder problem.

 Best Topping Ideas for Fluffy Pancakes

-• Pure maple syrup and a knob of salted butter — the classic combination that never fails
+• Pure maple syrup and a knob of salted butter

-• Sliced banana, toasted pecans, and a drizzle of honey
+• Sliced banana, toasted pecans, and honey

-• Crispy bacon and maple syrup — the sweet-savoury combination that works hardest at breakfast
+• Crispy bacon and maple syrup

-• Lemon juice and sugar, British style, which is how I grew up eating pancakes
+• Lemon juice and sugar, British style

-• Nutella and sliced strawberries for a weekend treat the whole family will love
+• Nutella and sliced strawberries

 How to Store and Reheat Pancakes

-Leftover pancakes store beautifully.
-Let them cool completely, then stack them with a small piece of greaseproof paper between each one.
-Place the stack in a resealable bag or an airtight container.
-In the fridge, they will keep for up to 3 days.
+Let them cool completely, stack with greaseproof paper between each one, and store in a resealable bag.
+In the fridge, up to 3 days.
 In the freezer, up to 2 months.
+To reheat, pop them straight into a toaster or warm in the oven at 350°F for 5 minutes.

 Variations on This Pancake Recipe